Krelborn/KILabel/README.md

 The repository includes KILabelDemo, written in Objective-C, that shows a simple use of the label in a storyboard with examples for implementing touchable links.

-The demo also demonstrates how to use a gesture recognizer with the label to implement a long press on a link, which uses the **linkAtPoint** method.
+The demo also demonstrates how to use a gesture recognizer with the label to implement a long press on a link, which uses the **linkAtPoint** method to identify the tapped link.

-There's also an example using a UITableView where cells are given dynamic heights depending on the content.
+An example is also provided using a UITableView where cells are given dynamic heights depending on the content.

+Finally, an example of using custom link classifiers in order to add support for new link types.

 ## License & Credits